Liorbe1/Zoo/README.md

 # Zoo
-Implement Zoo application using java and multithreading
+Desktop application in java.
+The application is for simulate Zoo with Java Swing GUI and multi threading.